bigmlcom/bigmler/README.rst

     bigmler --version

 should show BigMLer version information.

+Extensions of BigMLer to use images are not supported in Windows by default.
+The libraries needed for those models are not available usually for that operating system.
+If your Machine Learning project involves images, we recommend that you choose a Linux based operating system.

 Finally, to start using BigMLer to handle your BigML resources, you need to set your credentials in BigML for authentication.
 If you want them to be